dvoreckyaa/FindByPKGenerator/README.md

 # FindByPKGenerator
-This project is to generate DbSet extensions to support Find functions with named parameters.
+This project is to generate DbSet extensions to support Find by primary key functions with named parameters.

 For example, to obtain an entity using PK we use standard method Find
 ```cs